 msg_raw = b'\xd0\xcf\x11\xe0\xa1\xb1\x1a\xe1\x00 ... \x00\x00\x00' msg = extract_msg.openMsg(msg_raw)

 If you want to override the default attachment class and use one of your own, simply change the code to:

 #TODO: Finish this section

 If you have any questions feel free to contact me, Matthew Walker, at mattgwwalker at gmail.com.
-NOTE: Due to time constraints, The Elemental of Creation has been added as a contributor to help manage the project.
+NOTE: Due to time constraints, The Elemental of Destruction has been added as a contributor to help manage the project.
 As such, it may be helpful to send emails to firstname.lastname@example.org as well.

 If you have issues, it would be best to get help for them by opening a new github issue.